T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Method

 \subsubsection{Semantic Objective}

 Since T2V models are expected to generate videos that are semantically aligned with the input prompt, preserving this alignment is essential for generated content to faithfully reflect the user’s intent.
-We define the semantic objective $f_s$ to quantify the degree of alignment between the prompt and its adversarial video, with the goal of producing videos that are semantically inconsistent or irrelevant to the original prompt.
-Formally, the semantic similarity between the original prompt $X$ and the corresponding adversarial video $G(X')$ is minimized in the latent space as follows:
+We define the semantic objective $f_s$ to quantify the degree of alignment between the original prompt and the generated video.
+Formally, $f_s$ is computed in a joint vision-language embedding space as follows:

-where $E_t$ and $E_v$ represent the text encoder and video encoder from ViCLIP~\cite{wang2023internvid}, a model demonstrating strong zero-shot performance in video-text retrieval tasks.
-We employ cosine similarity $sim(\cdot,\cdot)$ to measure the semantic alignment between the textual features of the prompt and the visual features of the adversarial video.
-By minimizing the semantic objective $f_s$, the attack forces the generated video to diverge from the intended meaning, even when prompt perturbations are imperceptibly small.
+where $E_t$ and $E_v$ represent the text encoder and video encoder from ViCLIP~\cite{wang2023internvid}, a model demonstrating strong zero-shot performance in video-text retrieval tasks, with the original prompt $X$ serving as the fixed semantic anchor.
+We employ cosine similarity $sim(\cdot,\cdot)$ to measure the semantic alignment between the textual features of the prompt and the visual features of the video.

+Under the formulation in Eq.~\eqref{equ:formulation}, the semantic attack maximizes the drop of $f_s$, forcing the generated video to diverge from the intended meaning even when the prompt perturbation is imperceptibly small.
+Notably, $f_s$ targets the holistic video representation by measuring the alignment between the prompt and the entire generated video, rather than solely focusing on text embeddings in the encoder space.
+Such a design paradigm is essential, since attacking the text encoder alone exerts limited impact on the final generated video.